• Skip to main content

 What is the Best Coconut Milk Brand for Coconut Whipped Cream?

-In order for this recipe to work well, you need to buy the purest coconut milk brand you can find.
-There shouldn’t be any additives and/or preservatives in the ingredients list (things like sugar, carageenan, sulfites etc).
+For this recipe to work well, you need to buy the purest coconut milk brand you can find.
+There shouldn't be any additives and/or preservatives in the ingredients list (things like sugar, carrageenan, sulfites, etc.).

 When there are extra ingredients, the separation between the water and cream may not happen and the taste may not be great.
 I have found that brands with guar gum listed in the ingredients (coconut, water, guar gum) can also work well, but they have been hit and miss for me.